Content

 Their inclusion does not guarantee they will be prescribed to any individual, as treatment decisions are ultimately at the discretion of healthcare providers.
 Healthcare providers may prescribe other medications, including non-stimulant options, or recommend non-pharmacological treatment based on the patient’s unique health circumstances and needs.
 Read more

-Some stimulant and non-stimulant ADHD medications, such as Adderall [1*] , Ritalin [2*] , Concerta [3*] , Strattera [4*] , Vyvanse [5*] , and Qelbree [6*] have a boxed warning.
+Some stimulant and non-stimulant ADHD medications, such as Adderall[1] , Ritalin[2] , Concerta[3] , Strattera[4] , Vyvanse[5] , and Qelbree[6] have a boxed warning.
 It is the most serious type of warning from the Food and Drug Administration (FDA) showing a risk of serious health consequences.
-Adderall, Ritalin, Concerta, and Vyvanse are also controlled substances, indicating their high potential for misuse or dependence.
+Adderall, Ritalin, Concerta, and Vyvanse are controlled substances, indicating their high potential for misuse or dependence.
 Specific federal and state laws limit the amount of these medications that can be prescribed or dispensed within a certain period of time.

 Highlights

-• These drug shortages mean that many people with ADHD may not be able to get the treatment they need to manage their symptoms.
+• Unfortunately, these drug shortages mean that if you live with ADHD, you may not be able to get the treatment you’re prescribed as easily as before.

 • If an ADHD medication you need is facing a shortage, talk to your provider right away.
 They can recommend other pharmacies where the medication may be in stock or discuss other treatment options with you while you wait for the shortage to end.

 Living with attention deficit hyperactivity disorder (ADHD) is hard enough as it is.
-But when the ADHD medications you need to manage your symptoms go into shortage, it can become completely overwhelming.
+But when the ADHD medications you need to manage your symptoms go into shortage, it can start to feel overwhelming.

 Unfortunately, that’s been the experience of millions of Americans who live with ADHD, who aren’t able to get their prescriptions filled due to national drug shortages.
-A combination of factors has led many of these medications to become unavailable, forcing people with ADHD to live with untreated symptoms.
+Thankfully, there are options available to you even if the medication you usually take is unavailable, and you don’t need to go without any support at all.

 But why is there an ongoing ADHD medication shortage, and what steps can you take if your prescription is unavailable?
 Read on for all of the information you may need.